Bridge the Gap Between CV and NLP! A Gradient-based Textual Adversarial Attack Framework

 \section{Conclusion and Future Work}

-In this paper, we propose a general framework to adapt gradient-based adversarial attack methods investigated in CV to NLP.
-In our framework, the problem of searching textual adversarial samples is transformed from the discrete text space to the embedding layer, where continuous gradient-based perturbations can be directly added to.
-The perturbations will be amplified in the forward propagation process.
-Then a MLM head is employed to decode the final perturbed latent representations.
-With its extensive linguistic knowledge, the coherence and grammaticality of the adversary samples can be guaranteed.
-We instantiate our framework with TPGD, including the iterative perturbation process and the reconstruction process, to perform decision-based black-box attack.
-We conduct exhaustive experiments to evaluate our framework and TPGD algorithm.
-Experimental results show the superiority of our method, especially in terms of attack success rate and adversarial samples quality.
+In this paper, we propose a general framework to facilitate generating discrete adversarial texts using optimization-based methods.
+In our framework, the problem of searching textual adversarial samples in discrete text space is transformed into the continuous embedding space, where the perturbation can be optimized by gradient information, as explored in CV.
+The perturbations in embeddings will be amplified in the forward propagation process, then decoded by an MLM head from the latent representations.
+We instantiate our framework with T-PGD, where the gradient comes from the local proxy model instead of the true victim model, i.e. T-PGD performs a decision-based black-box attack.
+Experimental results show the superiority of our method in terms of attack performance and adversarial sample quality.

-In the future, we will adapt other gradient-based methods in CV with our framework and explore to improve models' robustness through adversarial training.